BioinformaticsLabAtMUN/BacTermFinder/README.md

 The sliding windows would be in the `out_sequence.fasta_sliding_windows.csv`

+### Processing BacTermFinder output
+BacTermFinder outputs all sliding windows with their predicted probability to contain a terminator-like sequence.
+Thus, we reccommend the following steps to process BacTermFinder output:
+1. Filter out predictions below the desired probability threshold (see **Threshold for different bacteria** section below).
+2. Select predictions based on the strand of interest (+ or -).
-BacTermFinder outputs all sliding windows predicted to contain a terminator-like sequence with a probability above the specified  threshold.
-Some of these predictions overlap.
-One can find the union between overlapping sequences.
-To do so, we recommend using [BedTools' merge command](https://bedtools.readthedocs.io/en/latest/content/tools/merge.html) with the -s parameter.
-TO DO
+3. Merge overlapping/consecutive predictions.
+To find the union between overlapping/consecutive predictions, we recommend using [BedTools' merge command](https://bedtools.readthedocs.io/en/latest/content/tools/merge.html) with the -s -d 3 options.
+4. To adjust the length of merge predictions, find middle of merged predictions and trim from both ends until the desired length (i.e., 101 characters) (see **Scripts to process BacTermFinder output** section below).

 ## Threshold for different bacteria
 We recommend to use  these thresholds to classify terminators.
 High GC-content bacteria genomes tend to have more factor-dependent terminators - which usually don't have strong motifs - and it's better to use less strict thresholds to find factor-dependent terminators.
 One issue with less strict thresholds is that there will be more false positive terminators predicted.
 We got these recommended thresholds by maximizing the F-scores during cross-validation.